pivotal-cf/docs-phd-ds/service_plans.md

                         </tr>
                     </tbody>
                 </table></li>
-            <li>Fill in the remaining fields to define the cluster plan.
-The cluster plan defines the nodes and components of the Pivotal HD clusters that Pivotal HD Data Services creates. <p>For more information about Pivotal HD and its components, see the <a
+            <li>Fill in the remaining fields to define the configuration of the Pivotal HD clusters that will be created by this Service Plan. <p>For more information about Pivotal HD and its components, see the <a
                         href="http://pivotalhd.docs.gopivotal.com/index.html">Pivotal HD Documentation</a> .</p><table
+                    frame="void"
-                    frame="void" rules="all">
+                    rules="all">
-                    <caption>Cluster Plan Configuration</caption>
+                    <caption>Pivotal HD Cluster Configuration</caption>
                     <col
-                        width="33%" />
+                        width="34%" />
                     <col
                         width="33%" />
                     <col